 Andrew Otchie

 Andrew has also passed the New York Bar Exam and was admitted to practice as an Attorney and Counselor-at-Law of New York State (2011).
-He was awarded an MPhil degree (by research) from the University of Hull following his study of International law, NATO and the Use of Force (2015).
+He was awarded an MPhil degree (by research) from the University of Hull following his study of international law, NATO and the Use of Force (2015).

 Pro bono

-Andrew is a member of the ELAAS panel (the Employment Lawyers Appeals Advice Scheme) and performs voluntary advocacy for appellants before the Employment Appeal Tribunal.
+In addition, Andrew is a member of the ELAAS panel (the Employment Lawyers Appeals Advice Scheme) and performs voluntary advocacy for appellants before the Employment Appeal Tribunal.

-Notable cases
+Representative cases

 Publications